 We have a Face book group which is very supportive, fosterer’s, supporters, adopters and generally ‘ doggy’ people can join and post advice, tips, pictures etc. Dog Watch UK Group

 Why do people become fosterers?

 People become fosterer’s for all sorts of reasons, whether its for temporary companionship for themselves or their pet, or a trial run to see if they could adopt full time, or for most people it is the sole reason to look after a dog until they find their forever home.

-To be labelled as a fosterer brings out all sorts of emotions….pride, happiness, joy, empathy, love.
-However, one large part of fostering that is often forgotten is the FUN.
+One large part of fostering that is often forgotten is the fun.
 A lot of dogs that have been in kennels or in tough environments have often forgotten what play is.
 One of the best parts about being a fosterer is bringing out the fun and the personalities in the dogs that you look after.
 Most fosterer’s will tell you that each dog leaves a part of themselves behind.
-For example, having fostered very young dogs lately we have become a bit ‘ sillier’ when it comes to play lol.
+Jean explains, “having fostered very young dogs lately we have become a bit ‘ sillier’ when it comes to play” .

 Fosterer’s come in all different shapes and sizes…..different areas, ages, backgrounds, work and social lives, some have pets and some don’t.
 The fosterer’s who have pets of their own have dogs of different breeds, cats, rabbits etc.

 All fosterer’s will tell you of the excitement they feel when you know your foster is arriving soon.
 This funny feeling you get in your stomach…the same feeling your new foster dog is probably feeling!